 - a.
-Provide for a range of types of residential development within the Commercial Central City (South Frame) Mixed Use Zone to support intensification of residential activity within the Central City, and to provide for an appropriate level of amenity for residents, by including: - i. provision for outdoor living space and outdoor service areasspace; - ii. screening of outdoor storage and service areas; and - iii. prescribed minimum residential unit sizes.
+Provide for a range of types of residential development within the Commercial Central City (South Frame) Mixed Use Zone to support intensification of residential activity within the Central City, and to provide for an appropriate level of amenity for residents, by including: - i. provision for outdoor living space and outdoor service space; - ii. screening of outdoor storage areas and outdoor service space; and - iii. prescribed minimum residential unit sizes.